 Extended recovery and healing time is also a factor.
 You will spend 5 to 10 days in the hospital after the TRAM Flap surgery.
 The recovery time and each person is different, but the recovery and healing time can typically take 6 weeks to 8 weeks depending on how your body heals.

 You will need to wear a compression girdle for up to 8 weeks after the surgery.
 This is needed because your body just went through a surgery that placed great stress on two parts of your body.
 The recovery time for each person varies.
 Some people may heal faster, it’s all about resting and allowing your body to recover from the extensive surgery and changes your body went through during surgery.

 DIEP stands for the Deep Inferior Epigastric Perforator artery which runs through your abdomen.
 DIEP flap is similar to a muscle-sparing free TRAM flap, but also very different due to the fact that no muscle is used to rebuild the breast.
 A muscle-sparing free TRAM flap uses some muscle.
-While a DIEP flap is considered as a muscle-sparing type of flap which helps the surgeon be able to save the patient’s muscles entirely.
+While a DIEP flap is considered a muscle-sparing type of flap which helps the breast surgeon be able to save the patient’s muscles entirely.